Jacobs Technion-Cornell Dual Master of Science Degrees with a Concentration in Connective Media

 No two Connective Media students are alike, except for one thing: a deeply held belief in the value of human-driven thinking for building new technology.
 You’ll work in a collaborative setting with smart people experimenting with different disciplines and exploring their own potential.
 Then, you’ll present your work to experts from the larger New York tech community to test their viability.
 The freedom to study outside your technical area and the “radical collaboration” you’ll experience with students from every other Cornell Tech degree program will help you build strong ties that will serve you throughout your career.

-Shiri Azenkot is an Associate Professor at the Jacobs Technion-Cornell Institute at Cornell Tech and in the Information Science field at Cornell University.
+Shiri Azenkot is an Assistant Professor at the Jacobs Technion-Cornell Institute at Cornell Tech and in the Information Science field at Cornell University.
 She is also an affiliate faculty member in the Computer Science Department at the Technion–Israel Institute of Technology.
-Her research interests are in accessibility and interaction on new platforms.
-She conducts this research with a fantastic group of students who are part of the Enhancing Ability Lab, which she directs.
-Before arriving at Cornell Tech, Shiri was a PhD student in Computer Science & Engineering at the University of Washington.

 Q&A on Connective Media with Program Director Mor Naaman